cytoscape/cytoscape.js-tutorials/twitter_graph/2016-06-22-social-network.md

 This code should be placed within the `DOMContentLoaded` block of `main.js`.
 Here the submit button is selected, then given an action.
+Note that although the submit button is not displayed (unless a user unhides it while running their own API server), it still exists and can therefore be given an action.
-Currently the only action performed is clearing the graph (useful for when a user tries several Twitter handles in a row without reloading the page).
+Currently the only action performed is clearing the graph (useful for when a user tries several Twitter handles in a row without reloading the page), and setting `mainUser` to `cytoscape` if no other user is defined.
+By default, `mainUser` will always be set to `cytoscape` because the username input box is hidden.
 Before we can go further here, we need to write a few functions to use.

 # Functions for adding nodes